Indiana Rules of Court

 These rules shall not preclude a court from ordering any other reasonable method or technique to resolve disputes.

-A county desiring to participate in an alternative dispute resolution program pursuant to IC 33-23-6 must develop and submit a plan to the Indiana Judicial Conference, and receive approval of said plan from the Executive Director of the Indiana Supreme Court Division of State Court Administration.
+A county desiring to participate in an alternative dispute resolution program pursuant to IC 33-23-6 must develop and submit a plan to the Indiana Judicial Conference, and receive approval of said plan from the Chief Administrative Officer (CAO) of the Indiana Office of Judicial Administration.

 Mediation under this section involves the confidential process by which a neutral, acting as a mediator, selected by the parties or appointed by the court, assists the litigants in reaching a mutually acceptable agreement.
 The role of the mediator is to assist in identifying the issues, reducing misunderstanding, clarifying priorities, exploring areas of compromise, and finding points of agreement as well as legitimate points of disagreement.
 Any agreement reached by the parties is to be based on the autonomous decisions of the parties and not the decisions of the mediator.
 It is anticipated that an agreement may not resolve all of the disputed issues, but the process can reduce points of contention.
 Parties and their representatives are required to mediate in good faith, but are not compelled to reach an agreement.